EzzioMoreira/challenge-devops/README.md

 terraform-destroy  ## Destroy all resources created by the terraform file in this repo.
 ```

-# Step 2.0: Doploy Container Image in AWS ECR:
+# Step 2.0: Deploy Container Image in AWS ECR:
 ### 2.1 Configure credential for AWS.
-Create .env file to AWS credentials with access key and secret key.
+Create ```.env``` file to AWS credentials with access key and secret key.
 ```shell
 # AWS environment
 AWS_ACCESS_KEY_ID=